ADI-RAJ2000/Server-Monitor/README.md

 # Introduction
-A discord bot to monitor your server/nodes mainly for minecraft server hosts with easy installation
+A discord bot to monitor your server/nodes with easy installation

 # Commands
  * stats